willdady/thunderchild/README.markdown

 ## Features

 * Create your own entry types with custom fields to fit your data.
-No being boxed into a fixed schema.
 * Publish entires to templates using standard Django template tags.
 Create pretty URL's.
 * Full cache support.
 Take advantage of Django's cache framework on a per-template basis.
 * Built-in media manager for uploading files.